Skip to main content

 Pap (Maize Porridge)

-The most common starchy base in Swazi meals, pap is made from maize meal and served with vegetables, beans, and meat.
-It's simple, filling, and made from locally sourced ingredients.
+Pap is the usual starchy base of a Swazi meal: maize meal cooked up and served with vegetables, beans, and meat.
+Simple, filling, and made from what is grown locally.

 Grilled Meats